crownstone/website/00-index.md

 {% include snippets/centered-text-home-begin background='dark' %}

-There are quite a few projects at [Almende](https://almende.com/research-and-development/) in which Crownstone technology plays an important role in the coming years:
+There are quite a few projects at [Almende](https://almende.com/research-and-development/) in which Crownstone technology plays an important role in the coming years

 {% include snippets/centered-text-home-end %}